giucamp/density/README.md

 lifo_buffer<>
 -------------
-A lifo_buffer is not a container, it is more low-level.
+A lifo_buffer is not a container, it's more low-level.
 It provides a dynamic raw storage.
-Unlike lifo_array, lifo_buffer allow reallocation (that is changing the size and the alignment of the buffer).
+Unlike lifo_array, lifo_buffer allows reallocation (that is changing the size and the alignment of the buffer), but only of the last created lifo_buffer (otherwise the behavior is undefined).

     void string_io()
     {